cst0313/cst0313.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Jeffrey Chang is a high school senior at St. Paul's College, Hong Kong.
+He's passionate about solving the microplastics problem across the ocean.
+He engages in climate modelling with physics-informed neural networks, hoping to improve them through quantum algorithms.
+He also designs software algorithms for underwater robots (both Remotely Operated Vehicles and Automatic Underwater Vehicles), and is especially interested in robotic fish.

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+#Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.